 You can also do your grocery shopping at a combination of higher end grocery stores and more local stores for every day items such as laundry detergent and soap.
 Typically there are good regional products at the local neighborhood stores at nearly half the price of the big supermarket.
 Everyday products can be very cheap and you will be pleased at the quality of some of the items imported from Thailand and other surrounding areas.

 Healthcare can also bequite affordable.
 You can go to the dentist for a cleaning for about Rp400,000.
 Doctors can range in price.
 Hospitals tend to be more, but still fairly affordable for about Rp400,000 for a regular appointment.
 If you have something like an ear infection, you can go direct to places like Panacea Clinic, which has Indonesian doctors that speak nearly fluent English.
 An appointment plus medicine can be as little as Rp300,000.
-Total and Chevron companies have their own doctors.
-Total will accept any expat as a patient and their basic doctor fee is currently $50.
 If you know what ails you, you can often go directly to an apotek (pharmacy) and get medicine at a low cost.
 They can also order in specialty prescriptions at a reasonable fee.

 As with any major city, prices vary greatly.
 However, you will find ways to splurge as well as save money!